 Because we want to keep our audiences and performers safe from COVID-19 physical distancing will be in effect and we will be complying with all Public Health Orders.

 Patrons will also be required to present their BC Vaccine Card for entry.
+Masks are also required for live performances.
 For information and to obtain your card Click Here

 Please stay tuned to this site or sign up for our newsletter for updates.